elton-datasc/insightgenie/README.md

 Queries must pass validation before database execution.

 **Answers should be grounded.**
-Final answers must be based on query results.
+Final answers must be supported by query results.

 **Recovery should be controlled.**
-Retries are limited to prevent infinite agent loops.
+Retries are limited to prevent infinite loops.

+**AI systems should be observable.**
+A production-oriented agent should expose how requests are processed, not only their final answers.

-**Observability should be part of the architecture.**
+**AI quality should be measurable.**
-Tracing, evaluation and cost monitoring are planned as first-class capabilities.
+SQL correctness and answer quality are evaluated separately.

 ---

 # Learning Objectives

-InsightGenie explores:
+InsightGenie explores practical applications of:

 * Agentic AI
 * Text-to-SQL